3 national and 22 regional parties declare income of Rs 1163.17 crore

 All sources of Income declared by National and Regional Political parties, FY 2018-19:

-- 3 National Parties and 22 Regional Parties collected Rs 893.6 cr or 76.82% of their total income from voluntary contributions (includes Donations & Contributions and Electoral Bonds) for FY 2018-19.
+- 3 National Parties and 22 Regional Parties collected Rs 893.6 cr or 76.82 per cent of their total income from voluntary contributions (includes Donations & Contributions and Electoral Bonds) for FY 2018-19.

 - Of the 3 National Parties analysed, only AITC declared receiving donations through Electoral Bonds of Rs 97.28 cr.
 Only 5 of the 22 Regional Parties that were analysed declared donations through Electoral Bonds amounting to Rs 490.59 cr.